ibm-cloud-docs/account/iam-authorizations.md

    ```
    {: pre}

-1. Provision your `main.tf` file.
+1. Provision the resources from the `main.tf` file.
 For more information, see [Provisioning Infrastructure with Terraform](https://www.terraform.io/cli/run){: external}.

-   1. Create a Terraform execution plan.
+   1. Run `terraform plan` to generate a Terraform execution plan to preview the proposed actions.

       ```terraform
       terraform plan
       ```
       {: pre}

-   1. Create the authorization between services.
+   1. Run `terraform apply` to create the resources that are defined in the plan.

       ```terraform
       terraform apply